pedalpete/it/readme.md

 favorit is a javascript/node.js library to abstract away complex and inconsistent hardware interfaces into a single simple to use API.

+# Note: Node v.4 Support and current state - project still in development
+Due to the huge breaking changes moving to node v.4, support for versions less than node v.4 are being removed and Favor-it is being re-written.
+The Api 'should' remain the same, as I'm trying to obfuscate the complexity of hardware interactions.
+I appreciate your patience as I work through this process.

 ## What's supported?
 Currently favorit has been tested on RaspberryPi v1b and Beaglebone Black, but any linux device which runs node should work.
 I'll be happy to test with other devices,